krisperu/p3-practice-game-reviews/README.md

 #### User
 - `User#favorites`
   - returns a collection of all the games favorited by the User
+  - (at this point, you may run into an issue, you haven't encountered up until now: how in the world can you define more than one `has_many, through:` associations that join the same two models through different join models?
+You'll want to look into [association aliases](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/active-record-associations))

 #### Game
 - `Game#favoriters`
   - returns a collection of all the users who have favorited that Game
+  - (see the above on how to alias your associations)
 - `Game#categories`
     - returns a collection of the game's categories